 |Total Course Units||10|

 The MSEd degree requires a minimum of 10 CUs.
-All courses counted towards the degree must be at the 500 level or above.
+All courses counted towards the degree must be at the 5000 level or above.
 No transfer credits are accepted.
-Other program requirements include successful completion of the internship program and the Master's Paper.
+Other program requirements include successful completion of the Master's Capstone.

 All students must take at least 3 CUs to be considered full-time.
 Part-time students enroll in 1 to 2 CUs per semester.

 If students wish to take a different course from those listed as a Concentration Course, they must petition and receive approval from their advisor and the TLL Chair prior to enrolling in the course.